Vortices in a parity-invariant Maxwell-Chern-Simons model: Introduction

-This paper is organized as follows: in Sec.~\ref{sec_theory}, we present the model and build the theoretical setup; in Sec.~\ref{sec_topology} we discuss general properties of the topological configurations considered here; we present explicit vortex solutions in Sec.~\ref{sec_vortex} and discuss its main features; finally, in Sec.~\ref{sec_conclusions}, we state our concluding remarks.
-In order not to clutter the main text, the analysis of solutions for different coefficients and in limiting cases of the theory are postponed to App.~\ref{AppendixA} and App.~\ref{AppendixB}, respectively.
+This paper is organized as follows: In Sec.~\ref{sec_theory}, we present the model and build the theoretical setup, introducing its field content, symmetries, and also the scalar potential we shall be working with.
+We show how charge and flux are related in our parity-invariant theory and present the mass-spectrum around the symmetric vacuum of the potential.
+In Sec.~\ref{sec_topology} we discuss general properties of the topological configurations considered here such as charge, flux and angular momentum quantization due to the boundary conditions, we comment on the expected asymptotic behavior of the solutions and we cast the static equations of motion on a more suitable form for numerical investigations.
+We present explicit vortex solutions in Sec.~\ref{sec_vortex} and discuss the main features of the scalar profiles, electric, g-electric, magnetic, and g-magnetic fields, followed by an analysis of their dependence on the parameters of the theory.
+We also evaluate some physical quantities associated with each solution such as charge, g-charge, fluxes and angular momentum.
+The static energy (mass) of solutions and those with half-integer fluxes are briefly commented.
+The analysis of limiting cases (pure Maxwell and pure CS) is done in Sec.~\ref{AppendixB}.
+Finally, in Sec.~\ref{sec_conclusions}, we state our concluding remarks.
 We use natural units ($c = \hbar = 1$) and the flat Minkowski metric $\eta^{\mu\nu}={\rm diag}(+1,-1,-1)$, throughout; for the Levi-Civita tensor, we use the conventions: $\epsilon^{0 1 2} = -1$, $\epsilon^{i j} \equiv \epsilon^{0 i j}$, where Latin indices always refer to spatial components.